-- being found to have committed certain violent and sexual criminal offences against children and adults which are referred to in regulation 4 and Schedules 2 and 3 of the 2009 Regulations (note that regulation 4 also refers to offences that are listed in other pieces of legislation); - certain orders made in relation to the care of children which are referred to in regulation 4 and listed at Schedule I of the 2009 Regulations; - refusal or cancellation of registration relating to childcare, or children's homes, or being prohibited from private fostering, as specified in Schedule I of the 2009 Regulations; - being found to have committed an offence overseas which would constitute an offence regarding disqualification under the 2009 Regulations if it had been committed in any part of the United Kingdom.
+- Being found to have committed certain violent and sexual criminal offences against children and adults which are referred to in regulation 4 and Schedules 2 and 3 of the 2009 Regulations (note that regulation 4 also refers to offences that are listed in other pieces of legislation). - Certain orders made in relation to the care of children which are referred to in regulation 4 and listed at Schedule I of the 2009 Regulations; - Refusal or cancellation of registration relating to childcare, or children's homes, or being prohibited from private fostering, as specified in Schedule I of the 2009 Regulations; - Being found to have committed an offence overseas which would constitute an offence regarding disqualification under the 2009 Regulations if it had been committed in any part of the United Kingdom.

-Relevant staff must be made aware of the legislation (see the School's Safeguarding Policy) and candidates to be appointed to relevant roles in such settings will be asked to complete a self- declaration as part of the pre-employment checks, and to provide relevant information about themselves, or someone who lives in the same household to confirm that they are not disqualified.
+Relevant staff must be made aware of the legislation (see the School's Safeguarding Policy) and candidates to be appointed to relevant roles in such settings will be asked to complete a self- declaration as part of the pre-employment checks, and to provide relevant information about themselves.